cknight/kv-utils/README.md

 ## multiDelete

 Delete multiple key/value pairs from KV.
-Deletes are grouped together into transactions for higher performance than deleting individually.
+Deletes are grouped together into transactions for higher performance over deleting individually as this reduces network traversal.

 Delete from an array of keys: